mideind/Embla_iOS/README.md

 Once installation is done, open `GreynirApp.xcworkspace` with Xcode and build.
 Alternately, run the following command from the repository root:

 ```
-xcodebuild -workspace GreynirApp.xcworkspace -scheme Greynir
+make
 ```

-NB: In order to function correctly, the app requires valid API keys for Google's Speech API.
+NB: In order to function correctly, the app requires a valid API key for Google's Speech API.
 The key should be saved in the following text file:

 * `Keys/GoogleAPI.key`